L'Auberge du Pont des Pierres

 Is L'Auberge du Pont des Pierres good for a special occasion?

 Yes, with the right expectations.
 The auberge format in rural Ain suits an intimate celebration — a birthday or anniversary where the point is quality cooking in a quiet setting, not a formal city-restaurant occasion.
-The Michelin Bib Gourmand provides a reliable quality floor, and chef Yannick Delpech's modern cuisine gives the meal enough seriousness to feel considered.
+The Michelin Bib Gourmand provides a reliable quality floor, chef Yannick Delpech's modern cuisine gives the meal enough seriousness to feel considered.
 If you need a grander room or a longer tasting format, this is not that venue.

 What should I wear to L'Auberge du Pont des Pierres?